Michigan Matters: Closing Out Women’s History Month with Two Sports Superstars

 She mentioned a conversation she had early in her career with Roger Penske, “The Captain,” who encouraged her to stick with the sport.
 She also talks about her efforts today to help young women interested in motor sports.

-And she talked about her upcoming induction into the Automotive Hall of Fame in July – which she found out from Penske.READ MORE: Plans To Revamp Historic United Artists Building Into Market Rate, Affordable Apartments
+And she talked about her upcoming induction into the Automotive Hall of Fame in July – which she found out from Penske.READ MORE: Michigan Chronicle's Women of Excellence 2022 Awards Honors Business, Community Leaders

 Davis won the 2014 Olympic Gold Medal for Ice Dancing along with her partner, Charlie White, who also hails from the Detroit area.
 The two began skating in competitions when they were nine years old and won many world titles and championships.
 They have retired from competitive dancing.